EV Mythbusting

 EVs can meet — and often exceed — your average daily driving needs.

-An individual’s average daily commute totals around 30 miles per day.
-With most electric vehicles now having a 200 mile driving range — with newer models boasting over 400 mile ranges available soon — EVs are more than able to meet your daily driving needs.
+Americans drive an average of 40 miles daily.
+With most EVs equipped with a 200 mile driving range, and some newer models boasting over 400 mile ranges, EVs are more than able to meet your daily driving needs.
 Plus, unlike gas vehicles, the majority of refueling for EVs can be done right at home.
-When home charging isn’t an option, DC fast chargers across California’s traffic corridors offer full EV recharging in roughly 30 minutes to keep you on the road and moving forward with ease.
+When home charging isn’t an option, DC fast chargers across the nation’s traffic corridors offer full EV recharging in 30 minutes or less to keep you on the road and moving forward with ease.

 FACT: